 Maceration is the process by which the plant parts of a desired essential oil are infused with a carrier oil.
 The maceration process takes about a week and requires the plant parts to be dried and crushed.
 The resulting plant powder is added to a closed vessel and the carrier oil (solvent) is added.
 The vessel is periodically rotated.
 After the infusion, the mixture is strained, filtered, clarified, and stored in airtight containers.
 Sometimes vitamin e is added to protect again rancidity.

-This is a method that is somewhat outdated, but similar to maceration in that it is an infusion of plant essence into an oil.
+Out of all the essential oil extraction methods this is somewhat outdated, but similar to maceration in that it is an infusion of plant essence into an oil.
 Actually, fat would be more accurate.
 Either vegetable or animal fat is spread onto a glass plate.
 Flower petals of the desired essential oil to be infused are placed into the fat and another glass plate is placed on top.

 This can be done with the fat cold or hot.
 The petals are left to infuse for 1 to 3 days or even a couple of weeks depending on the saturation of fragrance desired.
 The final product is called a pomade.
 Alcohol is used to strip the essence (aromatic volatiles) from the fat.
 The alcohol evaporates leaving behind the essence.
 This liquid is called an absolute and is said to be more concentrated and closer to the aroma of the plant as more of the plant is used.
 Absolutes are used mostly in the perfume industry.